 5. Prenatal Vitamins & Painkillers

-This is a postpartum item in the list that you cannot forget.
-Being a mom of two, I remember forgetting my prenatal vitamins(as prescribed by your doctor) while caring for little one’s needs.
+This is a postpartum item on the list that you cannot forget.
+Being a mom of two, I remember forgetting my prenatal vitamins(as prescribed by your doctor) while caring for my little one’s needs.
 Mama, always remember to take them.
-Keep it in your diaper caddy or breastfeeding caddy or keep a reminder and always take your prenatal vitamins.
+Keep them in a diaper caddy or breastfeeding caddy or keep a reminder, but always take your prenatal vitamins.
 That helps in staying healthy while you breastfeed & care for your baby.

 6. Heating pad

 There will be cramps during the initial week after giving birth (Vaginally or C-section).
 Heating pads help relieve some soreness.
 I extensively used heating pads and cold packs during my recovery.

 You will need a stepping stool if you birthed via C-section.
 To help you climb up and down from bed easily.

 Doctors suggest stool softeners post C-section birth as opioids can cause constipation.
 You will need Colace capsules in your postpartum kit if you gave birth via C-section.
 Even for a vaginal birth having a stool softener handy can help during the initial days as it is better to avoid any kind of push down there.

 What a new mom needs after giving birth to help with breastfeeding?

 1. Nursing bras & Tank tops